Wednesday, February 22, 2012

 I thought it might mean more to you than me."

-I'm not sure how I thought of it then.
+I'm not sure how I thought of it then; grateful, I think,

-Some quiet wish that she had found reason to slip it on her own finger.
+had found a reason to slip it on her own finger.

-My favorite thing about the ring is what others cannot see:
+My favorite thing about the ring is the inward part that

-That circle is smooth as water; no nail-knocks from the world,
+my finger.
+It is smooth as water; no nail-knocks